-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification .
-An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
-Development will be occupied in line with this strategy.
-MM51 106 Policy RSA11 Delete the criterion as follows: 'I. An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
-Development will be occupied in line with this strategy.'
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification appropriate infrastructure for water and waste water, both on and off site.
+Development will be occupied in line with this strategy.' modifications to policy DM7 to ensure that phasing conditions are applied where there is a capacity constraint to ensure any necessary infrastructure upgrades are delivered ahead of occupation.
+To avoid duplication with policy DM7, this criterion is no longer required.
 MM52 109 Policy RSA12 Amend the criterion as follows: '(c) The scheme will be supported by an Ecological Impact Assessment (EcIA) and a protected species survey.
 Appropriate avoidance and mitigation measures will need to be implemented, to ensure any designated sites and/or protected habitats and/or species are not adversely affected' Delete the criterion as follows: 'f.
 An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
 Development will be occupied in line with this strategy.'
-MM53 111 Policy RSA13 Delete the criterion as follows: 'f.
-An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
-Development will be occupied in line with this strategy.'
-Delete criterion j and criterion k as follows:
+To ensure consistency across all the RSA policies.As agreed in the Statement of Common Ground with the Environment Agency .
+In response to the Inspector's Action Point AP40 contained within IN26 .
+EXAM23 proposes modifications to policy DM7 to ensure that phasing conditions are applied where there is a capacity constraint to ensure any necessary